 41. Mountview Alpaca Farm at Canungra Valley Vineyards

 Mountview Alpaca Farm, located in O’Reilly’s Canungra Valley Vineyards, is a great place to visit and feed the many resident alpacas, followed by a picnic in the grounds (BYO or book in advance for a pre-prepared picnic or BBQ pack).
-As it’s located within the O’Reilly’s Rainforest Retreat, you’ll find lots of other great places nearby to explore too!
+As it’s located near the O’Reilly’s Rainforest Retreat, you’ll find lots of other great places nearby to explore too!

 Brisbane is one of the luckiest places in the world for its variety of beaches.
 To the north and south are fantastic surf beaches, whilst closer to the CBD you’ll find flat beaches sheltered by Moreton Island and North Stradbroke Island.
 Add to that our easily accessible offshore islands and even an artificial beach in the CBD and you’re spoiled for choice!
 Surf, swim, wade, fish, build sandcastles, play beach cricket, explore rock pools, body-board, or kayak; whatever your reason for heading to the beach, Brisbane has the beach for you!
 Here are some of our favourite kid-friendly ‘flat’ beaches.